 Like any business, bv’s have to keep records.
-Bv’s also have to produce annual accounts and deposit them with the KVK.
+Bv’s also have to produce annual accounts and deposit them with KVK.
 Which data you have to submit depends on the company size.

 Private limited companies that register in the Dutch Business Register have to include their 'ultimate beneficial owner(s)' or UBOs in the UBO register.
 This is one of the measures taken in accordance with the Prevention of Money Laundering and Terrorism Financing Act (Wet ter voorkoming van witwassen en het financieren van terrorisme, Wwft).
 Persons who have more than 25% of the company shares, more than 25% of the voting rights, and/or have the ultimate say in company matters are considered UBOs.
-Inclusion in the UBO register can be arranged via the website of the Netherlands Chamber of Commerce KVK.
+Inclusion in the UBO register can be arranged via the website of KVK.
 Companies that were already registered in the Business Register when the register came into existence have until 27 March 2022 to register their UBOs.
 See for more information this article.